igneus/gly/README.md

 Writer-friendly Gregorian notation format compiling to gabc.

+One or more scores per file;
+generate pdf preview without need to write a single line of LaTeX code;
+write music and lyrics separately.

 *GLY* is an acronym of "Gregorio for liLYponders" or "Gregorio with separate LYrics.